amitxv/PC-Tuning/docs/configure-nvidia.md

     - Low Latency Mode - On (limits prerendered frames to 1)
     - Power management mode - Prefer maximum performance
     - Texture filtering - Quality - High performance
     - [Threaded Optimization offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html), it usually hurts frametime consistency but feel free to benchmark it yourself.
-You should also consider whether or not you are already CPU bottlenecked if you do choose to enable the setting
+You should also consider whether or not you are already CPU bottlenecked if you do, choose to enable this setting

 - In the **Display > Adjust Desktop size and position** section, set the scaling mode to **No Scaling** and set perform scaling on to **Display**.
 Configure your resolution and refresh rate